SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 MobilePay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
-More than 4 million Danes are users of the app, and more than 100,000 merchants are accepting payments.
+More than 4 million Danes use the app, and more than 100,000 merchants are accepting payments.
 We offer it on our redirect and seamless view platforms.

 ## Purchase flow

+When the payment is created, the payer is redirected to a Swedbank Pay landing page where he or she can proceed with the payment by pressing the pay button.

+{:.text-center}
+![screenshot of the Swedbank Pay landing page][swedbankpay-landing-page]{:height="425px" width="475px"}

-After the payment is created, the payer is redirected to MobilePay's own payment page where the phone number is entered, and a push message is sent to the phone.
+This takes the payer to MobilePay's own payment page where the phone number is entered, and a push message is sent to the phone.

 {:.text-center}
 ![screenshot of the MobilePay Online number input page][mobilepay-number-input]{:height="690px" width="475px"}